 Cubits customers have to verify their accounts with a passport or other government issued identification.
 Instead of uploading your most valued personal data to a Bitcoin exchange, you go through the verification process through IDnow.
 IDnow is a trusted online identification provider based in Germany with an impressive (and quickly verifiable) customer list including some of the biggest banks in Europe.

-Whereas I had a lot to say on the transaction process in my Cex.io review, there really isn’t all that much to say about the transaction at Cubits.
+Whereas I’d a lot to say on the transaction process in my Cex.io review, there isn’t all that much to say about the transaction at Cubits.
 It’s all straight forward and easy to understand.

 Instead of filling up an account balance with the Exchange before you can purchase Bitcoins, Cubits relies on well external established payment processors.
 You can choose to have a deposit account and store your credit card with Cubits, but you don’t have to.
 You can choose to pay for Bitcoins with services like Skrill (formerly Moneybookers), OKpay, your Cubits account, or a handful of other payment options.